Almond Joy Chocolate Chip Cookies

-Coconut, almond, and dark chocolate- all the flavors of a classic Almond Joy rolled up in a deliciously soft and chewy chocolate chip cookie!
+Coconut, almond, and dark chocolate- all the flavors of a classic Almond Joy rolled up in deliciously soft, Almond Joy chocolate chip cookies!

 Coming from a girl who’s normally like “get out of my cookie, all nuts forevermore,” I always feel a bit of a who am I and how did I get here sensation when I make these delectable cookies and can’t stop eating them.